-James N. Sanchirico is currently a Professor in the Department of Environmental Science and Policy, and Associate Director of the Coastal and Marine Science Institute at UC Davis.
+James N. Sanchirico is currently a Professor in the Department of Environmental Science and Policy.
 His main research interests include the economic analysis of policy design, implementation, and evaluation for marine and terrestrial species conservation, and the development of economic-ecological models for forecasting the effects of resource management policies.

 How did you first get involved with the Resources for the Future organization in Washington DC?

 When I was an undergraduate I was interested in Environmental and Natural Resource Economics.
 While doing my honor’s thesis, I stumbled across writings from various researchers at Resources for the Future (RFF) in Washington DC, and they really made an impression on me.
 Resources for the Future is an independent, non-partisan think tank that was created during the Truman administration.
 My first job out of graduate school was at RFF where I developed a research program in marine resource economics.
 I was known as the fish guy.
 What attracted me to RFF was its balance of academic rigor and engagement in the policy process.
 I am currently a University Fellow at RFF and still collaborate with many of my old colleagues.

 Why did you attend the University of London when you were an undergraduate?

 I did a quarter of study abroad at the University of London because there was a pioneering professor in environmental and natural resource economics, David Pearce, whose research was intriguing and inspiring.

 What drew you back to Davis after you received your Ph.D.?